kb0099/cool_cats_daddy_o/README.md

 Your task will be to add new features to the app.
 Implement the **2** core features, and pick a bonus feature if time permits.
 You shouldn't spend more than **6 hours** on this challenge.

+It's expected that you may be new to Elm; one of the goals of this exercise is to see how well you can adapt to new languages or frameworks.

 When you are finished, submit a pull request against this repository.

 ## New Features to Add